scacchig/Synergy-Chess/README.md

 Synergy-Chess is a "chess engine" that supports the UCI chess protocol and combines 8 chess engines into one.
 In the goratschinChess.py file, the names of the 8 chess engines are : boss, counselor, counselor2, counselor3, counselor4, counselor5 and counselor6, counselor7

-Synergy-Chess includes 8 clones of the same CE each with a different NNUE network; the rest of the configuration is the same for all clones, including the opening book, the ending table and the hash memory (to perform a test we recommend using 8 clones of Stockfish 15)
+Synergy-Chess includes 8 .exe files which correspond to 8 different versions of Stockfish 15 Development (https://abrok.eu/stockfish); in Synergy-Chess each Stockfish 15 file is connected with a different NNUE network which passed the fishtest tests and reached the default network status during Stockfish development (https://tests.stockfishchess.org/nns) .; the rest of the configuration relating to the 8 Stockfih 15 files is the same for all, but it is also possible to customize them.

 Synergy-Chess selects the "best move" to send to the GUI with the majority system of 7 chess engines.
-In case of a tie if a group of CE has the same move as the chess engine number 8, Synergy-Chess chooses that move, but if not, the system rewards the group with the highest positional score, finally, if all the engines express a different opinion, in this case we choose the move of the chess engine number 8.
+In case of a tie if a group of chess engines has the same move as the chess engine number 8 (counselor7), Synergy-Chess chooses that move, but if not, the system rewards the group with the highest positional score, finally, if all chess engines express a different opinion, in this case we choose the move of the chess engine number 8 (counselor7).

 # Decision-making system by majority and score #